 Pancreatic cancer is staged using the tumour nodes metastasis (TNM) system.
 Accurate staging is pivotal in informing prognosis and deciding the possible treatment strategies for pancreatic cancer, particularly in terms of whether a tumour is surgically resectable or not.
 Sadly, almost half of cancers are stage IV at diagnosis.
 The TNM criteria and their associated numerical staging stratification are shown in the tables below:

 Surgery is the only possible cure for pancreatic cancer, and watchful waiting is pretty much never an appropriate option.
-The management strategy is therefore primarily dictated by whether the tumour is resectable or not, but other important factors include the patient’s overall health and their fitness for major surgery and post-operative chemotherapy.
+The management strategy is therefore primarily dictated by whether a tumour is resectable or not, but other important factors include the patient’s overall health and their fitness for major surgery and post-operative chemotherapy.
 There are surgical treatments available to both cure resectable cancers and palliate unresectable disease, and these are supported by the use of adjuvant medical therapies such as chemoradiotherapy and pain control measures.

 About 15-20% of ductal adenocarcinomas and 50-75% of other pancreatic cancers are suitable for active surgical treatment to remove the tumour.
 Surgical procedures to the pancreas carry very high risks, therefore it is vital that the patient is fit enough for the operation and that there is no evidence of metastasis on staging investigations or at the time of surgery in order to maximise the chances of long-term success.
 There are several surgical options available for pancreatic cancer, and the procedure performed depends on the location of the tumour.

 Patients with localised tumours in the head of the pancreas or periampullary region are suitable for pylorus-preserving pancreaticoduodenectomy, more famously known as the modified Whipple procedure.
 This is officially one of the most complex, difficult and daring operations known to surgical practice.
 It involves removal of the head of the pancreas, most of the duodenum, the common bile duct and the gallbladder, with or without extended dissection of additional lymph nodes.
-The traditional Whipple also includes removal of the pylorus and antrum of the stomach, which is still occasionally necessary depending on the extent of the tumour.
+The traditional Whipple’s procedure also includes removal of the pylorus and antrum of the stomach, which is still occasionally necessary depending on the extent of the tumour.
 If the portal or superior mesenteric veins are involved, they can also sometimes be resected and reconstructed using vein grafts.
 Once all the above organs have been resected, the functional anatomy of the upper GI tract needs to be restored so the patient can still digest and absorb things.
-This is done by creating a roux-en-Y loop from a segment of jejunum, and using end-to-side anastamoses to make:
+This is done by creating a Roux-en-Y loop from a segment of jejunum, and using end-to-side anastamoses to make:

 - a pancreaticojejunostomy to drain pancreatic juice into the small bowel